Intera/vue-zoom-on-hover/readme.md

 this [vue.js](https://vuejs.org/) component displays an image with the width of the parent element and on hover shows the full image or a scaled image in the image area

-# files
+# installation
-`zoomOnHover.js` registers the vue component and defines zoomOnHover, a variable for the component configuration object. `zoomOnHover.css` contains the needed styles
+include `zoomOnHover.js`, which registers the vue component and defines zoomOnHover, the variable for the component configuration object. also include `zoomOnHover.css`, which contains the needed styles

 # usage
 minimal example (with an example div as parent container)